ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 4. Install the LogDNA agent with super tenancy

     The commands below automatically install a logdna-agent pod into each node in your cluster.
 Install the agent for the region you are working in.
-These yaml files use private endpoints. **Temporary**: These files are downloaded from staging.
+These yaml files use private endpoints. **Temporary**: These files are downloaded from staging. **us-south is the only region that works in staging, since staging is Dallas only** So download the one from `us-south`, and then edit the file and change the two "us-south" strings to the region you want.

     For **us-south**, run the following command: